Manawyrm/CMM2-JLC/README.md

 This is a open-source hardware clone PCB of the [Colour Maximite 2](https://geoffg.net/maximite.html) computer.
 It's fully compatible to the original firmware and software.

-- Designed for JLC SMT assembly, everything except the connectors can be machine assembled.
+- Designed for automated assembly at [JLCPCB](https://jlcpcb.com), everything except the connectors can be machine assembled.
 - USB-C port (instead of USB-B) for serial and power
 - microSD socket instead of full-size SD socket
 - STM32 and SDRAM directly onboard, no expensive evaluation board needed